i3T4AN/IOS-Hacktivation/README.md

 # IOS-Hacktivation
- bypass for ios on linux to delte setup.app
+ bypass for ios on linux to delete setup.app for icloud bypass